PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 file ./-file*
 ```

-## 5 - Search system for file depending on parameters
+## 5 - Search for files matching criteria/flags

+The password for the next level is stored in a file somewhere under the inhere
+directory and has all of the following properties:

 ```sh
 ssh bandit5@bandit.labs.overthewire.org -p 2220